JavaVista/mws-restaurant-stage-1/README.md

 ---
 > **NOTE:** These are my updated README instructions and work information about the project.
 ---
+Converted a static webpage to a mobile-ready web application.

+## Features added to project

+* Responsiveness
+* Accessibility - Lighthouse v2 Accessibility Score of 89
+* Offline experience

 ![Restaurant Reviews App Screenshot](RestaurantReviewsApp.png)

+## Installation/Getting Started

+Clone the project from Github.
+Using VSCode download and run the Live Server extension.
+Open your browser and visit site: http://localhost:5500.

 ## App Features